cosbi-research/beesl/README.md

 curl -O https://www.cosbi.eu/fx/2354/model.tar.gz
 ```

-Done!
-You now have everything to move to next sestion of using the system.
+You now have everything in place and are ready to start using the system.